-If there is an increase in the securities price of 1% on the reporting date (assume that all other variables remain the same), the impact on comprehensive income for 2021 and 2020 will increase \$18,794 and \$19,665, respectively.
-Conversely, if there is a decrease in the securities price of 1% on the reporting date based on all other variables remain the same, there will be the same amount but opposite direction of influence.
+If there is an increase in the securities' price of 1% on the reporting date (assume that all other variables remain the same), the impact on comprehensive income for the years ended December 31, 2022 and 2021 will increase \$8,025 and \$18,794, respectively.
+Conversely, if there is a decrease in the securities' price of 1% on the reporting date based on all other variables remain the same, there will be the same amount but opposite direction of influence.